-Framework is a collective of independent consultants, formed in 1985 and now one of the longest established specialist consultancy organisations in the UK working exclusively with international and UK non-profit organisations.
+Framework is a collective of independent consultants.
 Our approach to consultancy is underpinned by a commitment to professionalism, client empowerment, social justice and equity.
-Framework’s vision is of a healthy and effective non-profit sector playing a vital role in leading positive social and environmental change across the world.
-We aim to help create healthier and more effective organisations that contribute to a strong and vibrant civil society.
+Framework’s vision is of an effective not-for-profit sector playing a vital role in leading positive social and environmental change across the world.
+We aim to help develop healthy organisations that contribute to a strong and vibrant civil society.

 Our values of creativity, integrity and connection are at the heart of our work with clients, with each other and with the wider world.
 Creativity for us means creating value using innovative approaches.
 Integrity means being true to ourselves and maintaining high standards.
 Connection means finding, creating and sharing links and patterns between people, organisations and ideas.

-27th March 2014, posted in Uncategorized, by Catherine Squire
+2nd May 2016, posted in Working Collaboratively, by Catherine Squire

-21st March 2014, posted in Bruce, Working Collaboratively, by Bruce Britton
+1st May 2016, posted in Bruce, Organisational effectiveness, People and Relationships, Programme Management, Working Collaboratively, by Bruce Britton

-16th December 2013, posted in People and Relationships, by Catherine Squire
+20th April 2016, posted in Uncategorized, by Catherine Squire

 Here’s a video to give a flavour of our two days at the Bond Conference in February.
 It was our first time having a stand at a conference, so we worked hard to get posters designed, leaflets printed, materials to … Continue reading